How to Start a Blog: A Simple Step-by-Step Guide

 And that’s all there is to it.

-In your favorite web browser, go to your WordPress login URL by appending /wp-admin (or /admin or /login or /wp-login) to the end of your domain name.
+In just a few short minutes, you’ll be ready to log into your WordPress Dashboard.
+You’ll get there by appending /wp-admin (or /admin or /login or /wp-login) to the end of your domain name.
+It’ll look like this:

 • yourdomain.com/wp-admin